 Tax and Social Security

 Personal Income Tax

-Personal income tax in Sweden varies depending on how much an employee earns (national income tax) and the local tax rate of their registered municipality (municipal income tax).
-In 2020, national income tax is only applicable to income of over SEK 509,300, and is charged at a rate of 20%.
-Municipal income tax, on the other hand, is applicable on all earnings and is levied with 32 percent (average rate) on total of taxable income.
-Some religious denominations in Sweden may be due up to 1% of an employee’s income, should the employee be a registered member of that religion.
-To verify individual tax rates, employers should ask their employees to obtain an A-Tax certificate from the Swedish Tax Authority.
-The top marginal rate on earned income is approximately 55.5 percent in practice.
+Personal income tax in Sweden varies based on how much an employee earns (national income tax) as well as the local tax rate of their registered municipality (municipal income tax).
+In 2023, the national income tax only applies to income of over SEK 598,500 and is charged at the rate of 20%.
+Municipal income tax, on the other hand, is applicable on all earnings and is levied with 32% (average rate) on total of taxable income.
+Some religious denominations in Sweden may be due up to 1% of an employee’s income (should the employee be a registered member of that religion).
+To confirm individual tax rates, employers should ask their employees to obtain an A-Tax certificate with the Swedish Tax Authority.
+The highest marginal rate on earned income is approximately 55.5% in practice.

 |Taxable Income (SEK*)||National Income Tax (%)||Municipal Income Tax** (%)|